Akash-Verma-2000/Easily-Job-Portal/README.md

 # Easily-The Job Portal

 This Job Portal Web Application is a comprehensive platform developed using Node.js and Express.js, providing a seamless experience for both recruiters and job seekers.
-Built with HTML, CSS, JavaScript, Bootstrap, and leveraging the power of server-side scripting with Node.js, this application simplifies the job search and recruitment process
+Built with HTML, CSS, JavaScript, and Bootstrap, and leveraging the power of server-side scripting with Node.js, this application simplifies the job search and recruitment process

 ## Technologies